atrocore/atrocore/docs/en/user-guide/dashboards-and-dashlets-core.md

 ## Dashboards

-The `My TreoCore` dashboard comes out-of-the-box and is displayed on the TreoCore starting page by default.
+The `My AtroCore` dashboard comes out-of-the-box and is displayed on the AtroCore starting page by default.
 It can be customized by adding the desired [dashlets](#dashlets) and configuring them.

 ### Creating a Dashboard

 It is also possible to create custom boards.
-To do this, click the pencil icon on the TreoCore starting page and enter the desired dashboard name in the editing pop-up that appears and hit `Enter`:
+To do this, click the pencil icon on the AtroCore starting page and enter the desired dashboard name in the editing pop-up that appears and hit `Enter`:

 ![New dashboard](../../_assets/dashboards-and-dashlets/dashboard-new-core.jpg)